hersche/LaraTube/README.md

 - Pro army / police / fashist / racist-sites

 By license, you can use the software for anything.
 If i (the developer) detect this on the bugtracker or in personal contact, it can lead to deny personal help or loosing contact - this is my right.
+(this step was motivated by the prior project)

 ## Documentation